Arabic Chinese (Simplified) Dutch English French German Italian Japanese Portuguese Russian Spanish

 Fast Track Designation

 For priority economic development projects, Hanover County will assign the project a fast track designation.
-Hanover County staff will review the site plan and provide written comments in not more than seven working days.
+Hanover County staff will review the site plan and provide written comments within seven working days.
 County staff will arrange a meeting with the applicant and project engineer to discuss any comments and identify changes to the plans required for site plan approval.
 The building permit review process may run concurrently with the site plan review and is also eligible for fast track status.

 Commonwealth of Virginia’s Discretionary Incentives